davidsbatista/davidsbatista.net/_posts/2018-10-21-Neural-NER-Systems.md

 <figure>
   <img style="width: 42.5%; height: 42.5%" src="/assets/images/2018-10-21-nerual-arch-char-embeddings.png">
-  <figcaption></figcaption>
+  <figcaption><b>TODO: descrever</b></figcaption>
 </figure>

 A character lookup table is initialized randomly containing an embedding for every character.
 The character embeddings corresponding to every character in a word are given in direct and reverse order to a bidirectional-LSTM.
 The embedding for a word derived from its characters is the concatenation of its forward and backward representations from the bidirectional-LSTM.
 The hidden dimension of the forward and backward character LSTMs are 25 each.

 #### __Word Embeddings__

 This character-level representation is then concatenated with a word-level representation from pre-trained word embeddings.
-Embeddings are pre-trained using skip-n-gram [(Ling et al., 2015)]((Ling et al., 2015)), a variation of skip-gram that accounts for word order.
+Embeddings are pre-trained using skip-n-gram [(Ling et al., 2015)](http://www.aclweb.org/anthology/D15-1161), a variation of skip-gram that accounts for word order.

 These embeddings are fine-tuned during training, and the authors claim that using pre-trained over randomly initialized ones results in performance improvements.